Gizra/og/README.txt

     for both groups and group posts.
 These can be starting points for your customization of look and feel of your group.
 To customize, copy one or both to your theme directory and edit as desired.
-Your theme directory must also impement node.tpl.php for your overrides to be recognized.
+Your theme directory must also implement node.tpl.php for your overrides to be recognized.
 Or you might use the og_panels module to achieve custom group homepages (and other group pages) that group admins can design themselves.